 Reappointment is contingent, in part, upon continued eligibility for graduate enrollment, satisfactory progress toward meeting degree requirements, and satisfactory performance of duties.
 Graduate work-study students are expected to complete their degree programs in a timely fashion in general, two years for a master's degree and four years for a doctoral degree.

 FIELDS OF STUDY

 COLLEGE OF ARTS & SCIENCES

+AGRICULTURE

-AGRICULTURE College of Arts and Sciences Chemistry and Natural Science Building 310 (318) 342-1766
+Chemistry and Natural Science Building 310 (318) 342-1766